 Are strawberry preserves the same thing as jam and jelly?

 The flavor is the same; however, the texture is different.
-Preserves typically have large pieces of fruit, while jelly has none and jam usually has seeds from the mashed fruit.
-You can use any type for this recipe.
+Preserves typically have large pieces of fruit, while jelly has none, and jam usually has seeds from the mashed fruit.
+You can use any type of this recipe.

 Can I make these raspberry brownies?

 Yes!
-Simply use raspberry preserves and fresh raspberries instead of the strawberries to make these raspberry brownies.
+Simply use raspberry preserves and fresh raspberries instead of strawberries to make these raspberry brownies.